brunseba/messaging-system-tech-watch/docs/implementation/best-practices.md

 - **Adhere to Standards**: Follow industry standards and regulations (e.g., GDPR, HIPAA).
 - **Audit Trails**: Maintain comprehensive audit trails for all system interactions.

+## Security, Data Quality, and Schema Registry

+### Security Management

+- **Authentication and Authorization**: Implement robust auth mechanisms using OAuth, JWT, or similar standards.
+- **Data Encryption**: Enable encryption at rest and in transit using protocols like TLS.
+- **Access Controls**: Manage access with role-based access controls and ensure minimal privilege principle.

+### Data Quality

+- **Validation**: Ensure all incoming and outgoing messages adhere to defined schemas.
+- **Monitoring**: Set up monitoring to quickly detect anomalies or inconsistencies in data.
+- **Error Handling**: Implement retry and compensation mechanisms for error-prone operations.

+### Schema Registry

+- **Centralized Schema Management**: Use a schema registry to manage and validate message schemas, ensuring consistent data formats.
+- **Version Control**: Maintain schemas with versioning to support backward and forward compatibility.
+- **Integration**: Utilize built-in integrations with messaging systems that support schema registries like Apache Kafka or AWS Glue.

 ## Collaboration and Training